kesimo/vastdb/README.md

 # vastDB

-**vastDB** is a generic and [fast](#performance) ACID key-Value Store with custom indexing.
+**vastDB** is a generic and [performance](#performance) focused ACID key-Value Store with custom indexing.
 It's basically a modified Version of [buntdb](https://github.com/tidwall/buntdb) with support for generic types and faster field indexing.

-The goal of this Project is to provide a generic key-value store, that does not only perform well on reads, but also on writes.
-It's not meant to be a replacement for a full-blown database, but rather a tool to store data in a fast and easy way.
+The goal of this Project is to provide a generic key-value store, that does not only perform well on reads, but also on writes and especially for writes with indexing on struct properties.
+This can be achieved by using the struct directly in the indexing process.
+This is not possible with buntdb, because it only supports indexing on string values or on json fields (reduces performance significant).
+It's not meant to be a replacement for a full-blown database, but rather a tool to store and lookup data in a fast and easy way.

 ## Features